Drum Sanders: An Informative Guide to Wood Sanding Machines, Uses, and Key Features

 • Integration with automated production lines

-One notable trend is the use of digital monitoring systems that allow operators to track sanding performance in real time.
-These systems help detect issues such as uneven sanding pressure or excessive material removal.
+Digital monitoring systems allow operators to track performance in real time.
+This helps identify issues like uneven sanding or excessive material removal early.

 • Dust exposure limits